axone-protocol/contracts/contracts/axone-objectarium/README.md

 ## Rationale

 In a sense, we can consider blockchains built on the [Cosmos L0](https://docs.cosmos.network/main) layer as decentralized databases, and their nature can be shaped and modeled through the smart contracts or modules.
 Given this, it provides a great opportunity to address the wide range of data management needs.
 One such important area is the management of unstructured, immutable data, which is written once but accessed frequently — commonly known as object storage.
-This is the primary focus of `okp4-objectarium`: a specialized smart contract designed to offer a versatile and efficient approach to handling *on-chain*, *unstructured*, *immutable* data in a *decentralized* manner.
+This is the primary focus of `axone-objectarium`: a specialized smart contract designed to offer a versatile and efficient approach to handling *on-chain*, *unstructured*, *immutable* data in a *decentralized* manner.

 ## Terminology

 ### Object

-In the context of the `okp4-objectarium` smart contract, an `object` refers to a piece of data stored on the blockchain.
+In the context of the `axone-objectarium` smart contract, an `object` refers to a piece of data stored on the blockchain.
 It can represent various types of information, such as documents, binary files, or any other digital content.
 Objects are immutable once stored and are identified by their cryptographic hash, which can be generated using algorithms like MD5 or SHA256.
 This ensures the integrity and security of the stored data, as any modification to the object would result in a different hash value.

 ### Bucket

 The smart contract is organized around buckets.
-A bucket represents a logical container within the `okp4-objectarium` smart contract instance that groups related Objects together.
+A bucket represents a logical container within the `axone-objectarium` smart contract instance that groups related Objects together.
 It acts as a storage unit for Objects and provides a context for managing and organizing them.
 Each bucket has a unique name and is associated with a set of configurations and limits that define its behaviour and characteristics.

 ### Pin